Do a cash-out refinance on your rental property: 2019 guidelines and mortgage rates

 You can get a cash-out loan up to 75% of the current value, netting about $37,000.
 You can put 20% down on another rental home worth around two hundred thousand.

-A cash-out investment property loan, then, can help build a real estate portfolio while increasing rental earning power.Verify your new rate (Dec 9th, 2018)
+A cash-out investment property loan, then, can help build a real estate portfolio while increasing rental earning power.Contact a lender about your rental property cash-out loan now.
+(Feb 21st, 2019)

 Non-owner-occupied cash-out loan programs